asnelt/derandom/README.md

 eight predictions are returned by Derandom and displayed by the Python program.
 After the app has received 624 numbers the Python Mersenne Twister should be detected and, in the app, numbers in the prediction history should appear in green instead of red.
+You can also replace `random.getrandbits(32)` with `random.random()` and send 1300 numbers instead of 700 numbers to account for unobserved bits.

 Building from source